Posted On: July 1, 2020

 Align Your Website with Your Business Goals

 Your business goals should drive how your site is designed and how it works.
-If your website does not support your goals, you could experience negative results such as a loss of potential sales or decrease in overall site traffic.
-A well-designed site should showcase compelling content that is aligned to your business objectives so that potential customers are engaged, captivated, and ultimately persuaded by your product offerings.
+If your website does not support your goals, you could experience negative results such as a loss of potential sales or a decrease in overall site traffic.
+A well-designed site should showcase compelling content that is aligned with your business objectives so that potential customers are engaged, captivated, and ultimately persuaded by your product offerings.

 Optimize Your Business for Search Engines

 If you care about your business’ longevity, then driving traffic to your website should be a priority.
 Having a well-designed and SEO-optimized website will help your customers find you amongst the millions of other websites out there.
 When your website is properly SEO-optimized, you will increase your Google search ranking, traffic to your site, and your potential to land a sale or new lead.

 As some books are judged by their cover, your business may be judged for having a poor website.
 If a company’s website lacks user-friendly navigation, has poorly written content, or features unintriguing posts and videos, potential customers will have a less-than-great user experience.
 If a customer can’t easily find the information they need (or doesn’t find any of it useful), they may leave your website for a competitor’s.
 This costs a business greatly through loss of sales, diminished brand value, and decreased customer loyalty.

 Don’t Devalue Your Brand